 removalPolicy update.
 We noticed it took about ~41 minutes for the stack to be updated.
 Reason was ourlambda-fn

 was attached to a VPC.
 So in order to delete the lambda, all the associated ENIs needed to be drained and cleand up.
-A details explanation can be found stackoverflow reference in the link.
+A details explanation can be found in stackoverflow reference.